ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/provider-ref.md

 }
 ```

-### IBM Cloud Provider plug-in for Terraform variables file
+### Terraform variables file
 {: #tf-variables}

-You can retrieve the values for the provider input parameters from an IBM Cloud Provider plug-in for Terraform variables file (`terraform.tfvars`) that you created on your local machine.
+You can retrieve the values for the provider input parameters from an Terraform variables file (`terraform.tfvars`) that you created on your local machine.
 {: shortdesc}

-1. Create the IBM Cloud Provider plug-in for Terraform variables file `terraform.tfvars` on your local machine.
+1. Create the Terraform variables file `terraform.tfvars` on your local machine.
    ```
    ibmcloud_api_key = "<ibmcloud_api_key>"
    iaas_classic_username = "<classic_infrastructure_username>"